 to the city's rebuild campaign: combining a team of dynamic and adaptable companies, using a variety of new techniques and even repurposed materials to deliver a fast and cost effective solution for the community.

-Spanbild Projects general manager Tim Blake says the company is extremely proud
+Spanbild Projects general manager Wade Macauley says the company is extremely proud

 to have played a role in the development of the stadium.
 Despite facing a wide range

 of challenges – and some extremely long days – in

 order to achieve an incredibly pressured deadline, Tim says the project brought the company's entire team together, combining their diverse capabilities to deliver some unique solutions.

 “There are few projects that could better highlight what